emissary-ingress/emissary/user-guide/docker-compose.md

 - "x-qotm-session"
 ```

-This configuration will use the `AuthService` object to ensure that all requests made to ambassador are first sent to the `auth` docker container on port `3000` before being routed to the service that is mapped to the desired route.
+This configuration will use the `AuthService` object to ensure that all requests made to Ambassador Edge Stack are first sent to the `auth` docker container on port `3000` before being routed to the service that is mapped to the desired route.
 See the Authentication documentation for more details.

 ### Verify that Authentication is working